If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 Looks like: Black, thick, or tarry stool

 A black baby stool might contain blood that entered the intestines in the upper portion of the digestive system.
+If your baby is breastfeeding, you may have seen small, black flecks in their stools.
+This could be because your nipples bled while breastfeeding and your baby swallowed some blood.

 The information in this section was derived from the following: